-One of the surprise outcomes of the Mysore Bird Survey conducted by Salim Ali was the discovery of a disjunct population of Pin-striped Tit-babbler (Macronus gularis)—also known once as the Yellow-breasted Babbler—on the banks of River Kabini.
-After surveying Bandipur and Gudalur Ghats, Salim Ali made his way to Heggadedevanakote Taluk, collecting birds at Heggadedevanakote, Antarasante, Manchegowdanahalli, Karapura, and along the Kabini – the very areas from which the present-day Nagarahole National Park was carved out, first as a sanctuary in 1975, just a year after Kabini Reservoir was built.
+One of the surprise outcomes of the Mysore Bird Survey conducted by Salim Ali was the discovery of a disjunct population the of Pin-striped Tit-babbler (Macronus gularis)—also known once as the Yellow-breasted Babbler—on the banks of the river Kabini.
+After surveying Bandipur and Gudalur Ghats, Salim Ali made his way to Heggadedevanakote Taluk, collecting birds at Heggadedevanakote, Antarasante, Manchegowdanahalli, Karapura, and along the river Kabini – the very areas from which the present-day Nagarahole National Park was carved out, first as a sanctuary in 1975, just a year after the Kabini Reservoir was built.

 The Pin-striped Tit-babbler is a cute, small affair, slightly larger than a Tailor Bird, and with a rusty crown, wings and tail, having an olive-green mantle and a pale yellowish iris.
 Its under-parts are pale yellow from the throat downwards, fading into the white of the lower belly, with fine black streaks on its throat and breast.

 Salim Ali first chanced upon Pin-striped Tit-babblers on November 30, 1939, in less than 1 sq.km area of deciduous bamboo jungle on the bank of River Kabini near Manchegowdanahalli, about 5 km from the better-known Antarasante, and collected a male and a female specimen.
 He was so overcome by this discovery that greatly extended the known distribution of the species to South Karnataka from its known haunts, that he returned to the location twice over—on December 2nd and 6th—and collected one bird each day.